veeambestpractise/Testing/guide/Base/minimums.md

 # This section covers the minimum specification that should be in place.

-## We need three services at a minimum to start to use Veeam Backup for Office 365:
+## You will need three server roles at a minimum to start to use Veeam Backup for Office 365:

 * Cloud Connect Server/VBO Server
 * Cloud Gateway